pauby/ChocoPackages/automatic/camtasia/README.md

  Does not install an application shortcut on the desktop.

 Example: **-params='"/licensekey:ABCD-EFGH-IJKL /licensename:""Joe Bloggs"" /nodesktopshortcut"'**

+**NOTE**: TechSmith seem to be okay with releasing a new version of the same version.
+This throws out the checksum of the package.
+If you find this happening, please raise an issue at https://github.com/pauby/chocopackages/issues.
+Thanks.

 **NOTE**: This is an automatically updated package.
 If you find it is out of date by more than a week, please contact the maintainer(s) and let them know the package is no longer updating correctly.